Symmetry-Aware GFlowNets: Relation to Node Orderings

 \section{Relation to Node Orderings}

-Some previous work on graph generation uses a distribution over permutations (or node orderings) $\pi$, treating it as a random variable \citep{li2018learning, chen2021order}.
-Since the node ordering determines the generation order of a graph, the joint probability over the node ordering and state is given by the following:
+Some previous work on graph generation uses a distribution over permutations (or node orderings) $\pi$, treating it as a random variable \citep{chen2021order, kong2023autoregressive,wang2025learning}.
+If the node (or edge) ordering $\pi$ is given, the generation path $s_{0:n}=(s_0, \dots, s_n)$ can be determined.
+However, the converse is not generally true: for each state sequence $s_{0:n}$, there can be multiple compatible orderings $\pi$, complicating the computation of variational lower bound.

-\citet{chen2021order} derived the exact formula for $q(\pi|s_{0:n})$ and trained a model for $p_\gA(s_{0:n})$.
-However, the joint probability $P(s_{0:n}, \pi)$ can be easily obtained by multiplying graph-level transition probabilities, without needing to model $p_\gA(s_{0:n})$ or adjusting for equivalent actions:
+\citet{chen2021order} derived an exact formula for the number of node orderings consistent with a given trajectory $s_{0:n}$: it is given by the product of the sizes of the orbits encountered during the generative process, $\prod_{t=0}^n|\Orb(s_t,a_t)|$.
+To make this computation tractable, they approximate the orbit sizes using the color refinement algorithm.
+This estimate is then used to compute the joint probability $p(s_{0:n}, \pi)$.

-This result follows because, given a state sequence $s_{0:n}$, the number of different node orderings is equal to the number of possible paths generated by following equivalent actions.
-In other words, we can interpret different actions that are equivalent as different node orderings that induce the same state sequence.
-However, previous work on graph generation is not clear about how corrections for equivalent actions were made.
-This provides a simple formula for computing $P(s_{0:n}, \pi)$ and highlights the importance of distinguishing between graphs and states.
+However, the joint probability can be computed easily if we consider the corresponding graph sequence $G_{0:n}$, as $p(s_{0:n}, \pi) = \prod _{t=0}^{n-1}p_\gE(G_{t+1}|G_t)$.
+This holds because the number of different orderings that induce the same state sequence $s_{0:n}$ corresponds to the number of distinct paths generated by following transition-equivalent actions.
+In this view, different actions that are transition-equivalent can be interpreted as actions that induce different orderings while resulting in the same sequence of graph states.
 See \citet{chen2021order} for more details on using node orderings as a random variable.